ascopes/maven-template/README.md

       `COPYING` and `COPYING.lesser`.
     - ...or for anything else, replace `LICENSE.txt` with your desired license.
 You do not have to credit me or anything, I don't care about that in this project.
+4. Set the license header in `.mvn/checkstyle/license-header-java-groovy-kotlin-scala.txt`.
-4. If you do not want the Google code style to be enforced:
+5. If you do not want the Google code style to be enforced:
-    - Change the `checkstyle.xml`.
+    - Change the `.mvn/checkstyle/checkstyle.xml` and `.mvn/checkstyle/suppressions.xml`.
     - Update the `.editorconfig` accordingly.
     - Reformat all files in your IDE.
-5. Update the `.github/workflows/commit.yml` to use the appropriate Java version, or replace it with whatever you want to do.
+6. Update the `.github/workflows/commit.yml` to use the appropriate Java version, or replace it with whatever you want to do.
-6. Replace this `README.md`.
+7. Replace this `README.md`.